 When you ask fish lovers for their favorite fish, walleye and halibut are often at the top of the list.
-Walleye is found in the northwestern states, and is a mildly-sweet white fish.
+Walleye are found in the northwestern states and are a mildly-sweet white fish.

 Which pan should I use?

 A good pan-fried meal begins with a good pan!
 Of course, there are no hard rules on which type is best.
 You might want to try cooking your fillets in a cast-iron skillet, which has a lot of great benefits.
 Some might favor a stainless steel pan with a core.
 You could also use non-stick, Teflon-free ceramic cookware.

 Regardless of what pan you use, make sure it’s large enough so that the fillets will fit comfortably into the pan.
 You don’t want them overlapping or curling around the edges.
 The fillets should lie flat and straight.

 You have numerous options when it comes to the fat you can use to pan-fry fish.
 Olive oil will impart some flavor to walleye.
 If you’re a fan of olive oil, that subtle flavor may be a welcome addition.

 Check out Kirkland Signature Extra Virgin Olive Oil at Amazon

 Canola oil is also a good oil for mild, white fish like walleye.
 Canola has an excellent balance of fatty acids.
 It’s low in saturated fats, high in monounsaturated fats, and has some polyunsaturated fats, such as Omega-6 and Omega-3.